dialogtekgeek/AVSD-DSTC10_Official/README.md

     the system needs to learn to produce the answers without the captions.
     To encourage progress towards this end, we propose a third challenge in DSTC10 under the video-based scene-aware dialog track.
-    To support answers, evidence needs to be shown
+    To support answers, evidence needs to be finded by answer generation systems.
+    The temporal localization for answers needs to be detected in DSTC10.

 ## Challenge schedule
     June 14th, 2021: Answer generation data release